This review of The Crimes of Grindelwald is not spoiler-free!

 Breaking Down The Slytherin Stereotype

-In the past, we’ve seen a few Slytherins that were Good – Slughorn and Regulus Black are the top two that come to mind (I’d put Snape in a very different, more complicated category).
-Going into this film, there are a lot of preconceived notions that Leta Lestrange has against her.
+In the past, we’ve seen a few Slytherins that were Good – Horace Slughorn and Regulus Black are the top two that come to mind (I’d put Snape in a very different, more complicated category).
+Going into this film, there are a lot of preconceived notions of the kind of character Leta Lestrange will be.
 Not only is she a Slytherin, but, more notably, she’s also a Lestrange.
-And the brief namedrop in the first film didn’t leave the audience with a good impression of her either.
+And the brief namedrop in the first film didn’t leave the audience with a good impression of her.

-The whole Slytherin stereotype has never really bothered me, probably because I’m a Gryffindor.
-However, I know this is something a lot of fans talk about, which is why Leta Lestrange is such a pleasant surprise.
+The “evil” Slytherin stereotype is something a lot of fans talk about, which is why Leta Lestrange is such a pleasant surprise in The Crimes of Grindelwald.
 Zoë Kravitz commands every scene with a beguiling presence, and brings new life to a character we didn’t expect to be so tragic and Good.

 The Scamander brothers seem to be the only two people who truly love her without reservations.
 Their dynamic didn’t seem like a real love triangle at all.
-There may have been some lingering, unspoken feelings between Newt and Leta, but they’re completely overshadowed by Newt x Tina and Leta x Theseus.
+There may have been some lingering, unspoken feelings between Newt and Leta, but they’re completely overshadowed by Newt with Tina and Leta with Theseus.

-Young Newt and Leta were a delight to watch.
-All of the Hogwarts scenes were standouts for obvious reasons, but watching two outsiders like Newt and Leta find solace and friendship with each other was a highlight.
-And the fact that Newt’s a Hufflepuff and Leta’s a Slytherin adds a whole new facet to it.
-Both characters actively defy their house stereotypes in this series.
+Young Newt and Leta are a delight to watch.
+All of the Hogwarts scenes were standouts for obvious reasons, but watching two outsiders like Newt and Leta find solace and friendship with each other is a fantastic highlight.
+And the fact that Newt’s a Hufflepuff and Leta’s a Slytherin adds a whole new facet to the storyline.
+Both characters actively defy their house stereotypes – Newt as a brave hero and Leta as a fighter for the good side.

-Queenie is the obvious choice for this – between her romance with Jacob and her telepathic powers, which this brings me back to Grindelwald as a villain.
-His scene with her, where he essentially convinces her that his cause is about having the freedom to love who you want, sets him very widely apart from Voldemort.
+Queenie is the obvious choice for this – between her romance with Jacob and her telepathic powers.
+Grindelwald is a smooth talker, and he knows that Queenie would be a huge asset to have on his side.
+He convinces her that his cause is all about having the freedom to love who you want.
+This is exactly what sets him apart from Lord Voldemort.
 Grindelwald is compelling and manipulative.
-He makes her feel safe and calm in a moment where she is initially on guard.
+He makes her feel safe and calm in a moment where she’s initially on guard, and he exploits her weaknesses.

 However, I do believe there is something more nefarious going on as well.
-Queenie seems to almost be in a trance during the cemetery speech.
+Queenie seems to be in a trance during Grindelwald’s cemetery speech.
 She seems more normal at the end with Credence, but I definitely wouldn’t discount any magic manipulation.

-My one disappointment with Queenie’s arc is that we never see her and Tina interact, but their relationship will undoubtedly come into play in the next film.
+My one disappointment with Queenie’s arc is that we never see her and Tina interact, but their relationship will undoubtedly come into play during the next film.

 Dumbledore and Grindelwald